-- deposit taking; - the provision of wealth management and investment services; - the granting of loans to international corporates; and - the granting of residential mortgage loans in the Dutch and Belgian markets, the granting of buy-to-let mortgages in the Dutch market and the related securitisation of sub-portfolios of such Dutch residential mortgage loans through RMBS transactions.
+- deposit taking; - the provision of wealth management and investment services; - the granting of loans to international corporates; and - the granting of residential mortgage loans in the Dutch and Belgian markets, the granting of buy-to-let mortgages in the Dutch market and the relative securitisation of sub-portfolios of such Dutch residential mortgage loans through RMBS transactions.

-The Bank also provides basic retail services such as money transfer and spot currency exchange.
+The Bank also provides basic retail services such as money transfer and spot currency exchange and as from January 2024 its retail customers may also use the MeDirect debit card that may be used globally, wherever Mastercard is accepted.
 Currency swaps, foreign exchange forwards and interest rate swaps are also entered into for risk management purposes.